Crispy Baked Turkey Taquitos {Oven or Air Fryer}

 Instructions

-• Preheat the oven to 425°F. Place a large baking sheet in your workspace and cover it with aluminum foil.
+• Place a large baking sheet in your workspace and cover it with aluminum foil.
 Spray the foil lightly with cooking spray.

 • In a large skillet, heat the olive oil over high heat.
 Add the onion and saute until softened and translucent.
 Add the garlic and stir until fragrant, about 30 seconds.
 Reduce the heat to medium-high and add the ground turkey.
 Brown the turkey, breaking it up into crumbles as it cooks, until it is no longer pink.